-Good afternoon.
-Thank you to Chairpersons Krueger and Weinstein for inviting me here today to speak with you about the City of Albany.
-I also want to thank the Senate Finance Committee and the Assembly Ways and Means Committee, and the other members of the Senate and Assembly who are present, including members of our Capital City delegation.
-Senator Neil Breslin, Assemblymember Pat Fahy, and Assemblymember John McDonald work closely with us on various issues and initiatives, but in particular our financial challenges.
+Kathy M. Sheehan Mayor, City of Albany Thank you to Chairpersons Krueger and Weinstein for the opportunity to discuss issues pertaining to the City of Albany.
+I also want to thank the Senate Finance Committee and the Assembly Ways and Means Committee, and our Capital City delegation.
+Senate Vice President Pro Tempore Neil Breslin, Assemblymember Pat Fahy, and Assemblymember John McDonald work closely with us on various issues and initiatives, but in particular our financial challenges.